 The Greater Tucson Area Foundation was established in 1980 by community leaders to bring together philanthropic individuals interested in supporting the needs of our community, now and in the future.

 Four decades and two name changes later, the Community Foundation for Southern Arizona continues to connect donors who want to make a difference to the causes they care about.
-Hundreds of individuals, families, and businesses have established funds at the Community Foundation, creating a group of funds that have granted more than $230 million since 1980.
+Hundreds of individuals, families, and businesses have established funds at the Community Foundation, creating a group of funds that are making Southern Arizona a better place to live.

 Today, we continue to improve the quality of life in the region with the support of community-minded people like you.
 Together, we address a broad spectrum of issues and apply our collective funds to life-changing philanthropic efforts.